Chickenpox (Varicella)

 What is Chickenpox?

 Chickenpox is a highly contagious viral infection caused by the varicella-zoster virus.
-It typically affects children, resulting in itchy, blister-like rashes, fever, fatigue, and discomfort.
+It’s one of the most common varicella zoster virus infections, typically affects children, resulting in itchy, blister-like rashes, fever, fatigue, and discomfort.
 While mostly mild, it can lead to complications in some cases, particularly in infants, pregnant women, and individuals with weakened immune systems.
+In rare instances, chickenpox may cause serious complications like pneumonia or encephalitis, highlighting the importance of monitoring for severe symptoms.

 How Does Chickenpox Spread?